vipul79321/CP_Codes/computer-networking/week-3.md

 * The transport layer provides services to the application layer and takes services from the network layer.
 * The data in the transport layer is referred to as Segments.
 It is responsible for the End to End Delivery of the complete message.
 * The transport layer also provides the acknowledgement of the successful data transmission and re-transmits the data if an error is found.

+**Port** -
+* It is a `16-bit` number that's used to direct traffic to specific services running on a networked computer.
+* Ports are normally denoted with a colon after the IP address.
+* So the full IP and port in this scenario could be described as `10.1.1.100:80`.
+When written this way, it's known as a **socket address or socket number.**

+**Multiplexing** - Gathering data from multiple application processes of the sender, enveloping that data with a header, and sending them as a whole to the intended receiver is called multiplexing.

+**Demultiplexing** - Delivering received segments at the receiver side to the correct app layer processes is called demultiplexing.

 ---